xying21/ckb_sdk/docs/introduction/overview.md

 <li><p>Start the Godwoken chain.</p>

 <p>The <code>make start</code> command can be used to start the deployed Godwoken chain.
-If there is no chain deployed, the <code>make start -f</code> command can be used for a force start that deploys and starts a new Godwoken chain.</p>
+If there is no chain deployed, the <code>make start-f</code> command can be used for a force start that deploys and starts a new Godwoken chain.</p>

 ```bash
 $ make start